 If Best Director, Best Original Screenplay and other awards were also split into two separate gender categories, the theory goes, the Academy would have no choice but to recognize women in Hollywood.
 The hope is that this recognition would help to budge the stubbornly low percentage of women working as screenwriters, directors, producers, and other essential roles in film.

 In practice, however, history suggests that more awards for women moviemakers wouldn’t necessarily change the discrimination that keeps them a minority within the industry.
 A better solution might be a move in the opposite direction.
 Rather than further segregating the Academy Awards by gender, we should remove gender segregation entirely, evaluating actors on their talent alone, with no consideration for gender.
-Rather than further segregating the Academy Awards by gender, we should remove gender segregation entirely.

 The notion that women and men have some inherently different attitude or approach towards acting is antiquated and should be abandoned.
 This is especially true as our evolving understanding of gender, and the increased prominence of trans and gender non-conforming people within Hollywood, makes it less sensible to segment nominees into pink and blue boxes.